The Solo HVAC Contractor Software Stack ($100–250/mo)

 Reference Tool: Bluon

-Bluon is a free HVAC technical reference platform covering refrigerant cross-references, equipment documentation, and technical support from a community of working technicians.
-The refrigerant cross-reference feature alone justifies the download, finding compliant R-22 replacement options that match a specific unit's operating envelope is a multi-source research task that Bluon collapses into a single lookup.
+Bluon is a free HVAC reference platform covering refrigerant cross-references, equipment documentation, and technical support from a community of working technicians.
+The refrigerant cross-reference feature alone justifies the download: finding compliant R-22 replacement options that match a specific unit's operating envelope is a multi-source research task that Bluon collapses into a single lookup.
+For solo operators working across a wide range of equipment manufacturers, Bluon's documentation library reduces time-on-site troubleshooting across the most common service scenarios.

 Implementation Timeline: 1-2 Weeks